 One of the biggest challenges with cloud adoption is orchestrating a flawless migration process.
 Transitioning to the cloud is such a critical stage in cloud implementation that it determines the resulting cloud infrastructure’s efficiency, safety, and governance.
 You have to plan the cloud transition or migration just right to get the most out of your cloud investment and ensure that the hosted processes meet your organization’s needs.

 Azure Landing Zone is one of Microsoft’s solutions to the cloud transition problem.
-We’ll go over Azure Landing Zones in this post; explaining what a Landing Zone is, why it’s important, and how to deploy it.
+As experienced providers of Azure managed services, we’ll go over Azure Landing Zones in this post; explaining what a Landing Zone is, why it’s important, and how to deploy it.
 Let’s get started.